-1. Cost of postconsumer recycled content plus one-half of pre-consumer recycled content of an item shall be determined by dividing the weight of postconsumer recycled content plus one-half of pre-consumer recycled content in the item by the total weight of the item and multiplying by cost of the item. total cost of the item.
+1. Cost of postconsumer recycled content plus one-half of pre-consumer recycled content of an item shall be determined by dividing the weight of postconsumer recycled content plus one-half of pre-consumer recycled content in the item by the total cost of the item.
 2. This applies to Divisions 3-10 and 31-32 only.